 Looking for why do we celebrate Labor Day kid version?
 Use this:

-How do you explain Labor Day to kids?
+How do I explain Labor Day to my child?

 What is Labor Day and why do we celebrate it?

 Labor Day is an official holiday that celebrates and honors workers in the United States.
 It is observed on the first Monday of September.
 Today, it also marks the end of summer and is celebrated with cookouts, parties, and parades.